 Unless if you’re at a buffet or family style restaurant, you will have to pay for a drink for your young child (3 years old or younger and not on the dining plan).

 115. Spread out your dining plan credits.

 Just because you have 5 days at the parks and 5 table service, quick service, and snack credits, doesn’t mean you have to use it everyday.
 You can honestly go to a character breakfast in the morning and use 1 credit and then go to a signature dining restaurant for dinner and use 2 credits, all on arrival day.
 The system is meant to be as flexible as you are.

-115. If you’re a vegetarian, skip the dining plan.
+116. If you’re a vegetarian or on a plant-based diet, skip the dining plan.

 Okay so let’s be clear, the dining plan is truly meant for big eaters who have expensive taste.
 Unfortunately most vegetarian options are always the cheapest things on the menu.
 Investing in the dining plan would honestly lead to you losing out on a significant amount of money.
 So if I were you, I recommend skipping the meal plan and paying out of pocket instead.

 117. If you’re getting a military room rate at any Disney Resort, you can actually get the dining plan too.